flash62au/EngineDriver_Home/docs/contributing/index.rst

 * You need to install a number of tools on you local machine:

   * An appropriate text editor.
 For Windows we recommend the free `Visual Studio Code IDE (VSC) <https://code.visualstudio.com/>`_.

-    * If using VSC, we recomend installing the ``reStructuredText Syntax highlighting`` extension.
+    * If using VSC, we recommend installing the ``reStructuredText Syntax highlighting`` extension.

   * A version of Git.
 For Windows we recommend the free `GitHub Desktop <https://desktop.github.com/>`_.
   * A current version of Python 3 (which also installs pip).
 The Microsoft Store contains Python published by the Python Software Foundation for Windows.